-While the 2023 solicitation is limited to the technology areas listed above, none of those areas is weighted higher than the others.
+While the 2024 solicitation is limited to the technology areas listed on page 7, none of those areas is weighted higher than the others.
 Technologies that do not fall within those technology areas will not be considered.
 CalSEED is not opposed to investing in multiple companies with similar technologies.